firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/diy-battery-sourcing-and-welding.md

   - plan 72 V controllers and packs before going dual motor so torque stays controllable.[^28]
 [^72v-3p5kw]: Happy Giraffe reminded the group that 48 A at 72 V is ~3.5 kW.
   - raise voltage and lean on ~100 A phase instead of stuffing more battery amps into MH1 cells.[^29]

+### Shrink Wrap & Pack Retention

+- Packing crews now double-layer shrink—light “Albert” sleeves under thicker “Denis” stock—with foam padding over balance leads so shipping vibration doesn’t abrade insulation; a heat gun leaves cleaner seams than a hair dryer when closing the pack.[^shrink_layers]
+- If shrink wrap scuffs once installed, treat it as a clamping failure rather than bad material and tighten the enclosure so the battery cannot slide.[^pack_clamp]

 ### Logistics Snapshots & Supplier QA